Recipes Nugget Markets Signature Recipes

 Heat a heavy-bottomed, oven-safe sauté pan on medium heat.
 Add the oil and then the pecan-coated fillets.
 Cook undisturbed for 1–2 minutes, until the coating is golden brown.
 Flip the halibut over and place the entire pan in the oven.
 Cook 5–7 minutes, to an internal temperature of 145°F.

 Remove halibut from pan to a serving dish.
 Place pan back on medium heat and add the butter.
-Let butter melt, begin to foam and brown.
+Let butter melt, begin to foam, and brown.
 Add the chives to the butter and season with salt and pepper.
 Spoon chive brown butter over the top of each fillet and serve.

 Techniques used in this recipe: